 Lowering your handicap is about consistency as much as skill.
 It is no good playing one brilliant round if you follow it up with two poor ones.
 We all have good and bad days out on the course, but it is worth considering if you have a pattern.
 You may find you play better at certain times of the day.
 If so, can you play most of your golf then?
 (Playing differently at different times of the day is surprisingly common, as we all have slightly different biorhythms, so our very best times are individual).

 You may also find you play better in certain types of weather.
-If you don’t, for example, tolerate heat well, then try playing in the mornings and evenings perhaps?
-While we are speaking about the weather, be aware that if you are a serious golfer you are going to have to play in less then ideal conditions sometimes.
+If you don’t, for example, tolerate heat well, then try playing in the mornings and evenings, perhaps?
+While we are speaking about the weather, be aware that if you are a serious golfer, you will have to play in less than ideal conditions sometimes.
 So, get out there in the wind and the rain, as well as on a beautiful sunny day.
 Before you brave the elements, check out this video on drills for playing in bad weather.

 Over-compensate for your faults

 Here is something which often works.
 If you know you have a golfing weakness, steer hard in the other direction.
-For example, if you tend to hit the ball to the right down the fairway, then aim left, rather than down the middle.
+For example, if you tend to hit the ball to the right down the fairway, aim left rather than down the middle.
 The reason for doing this is to correct your muscle memory.
-If you are doing something wrong, you need to break the habit, and over-compensating will do this for you.
+If you continually make bad shots, you need to break the habit, and over-compensating your swing will do this for you.

-If you cannot practise at all, and you play golf only once a month you are not going to improve very much.
-If this is your situation, then don’t worry about it, enjoy yourself.
-For many of us a bit of practice, say three or four hours a week, is about as much as we can manage.
-If you can practise this much, then you can improve, mainly if you focus and target your drills.
-But be realistic, if you are an average player and this is the time you put in, then you should be pleased if you get your handicap down by three or four in a year.
+If you cannot practice at all, and you play golf only once a month, you will not improve very much.
+If this is your situation, then don’t worry about it.
+Enjoy yourself.
+For many of us, a bit of practice, say three or four hours a week, is about as much as we can manage.
+If you can practice this much, you can improve, mainly if you focus and target your drills.
+But be realistic, if you are an average player and this is the time you put in, you should be pleased if you get your handicap down by three or four in a year.

 The importance of your short game

-If you are just in the rough, you need to get out in one shot if you are to get your handicap down.
+If you are just in the rough, you need to get out in one shot to get your handicap down.
 You will need a wedge club with forty-six degrees of loft, so you are getting the lift to overcome the obstacle in your way.
 Pay attention to your stance and put your weight on your left foot (if you are right-handed).
 Hold your club near the bottom of the grip.
-Make a shallow firm stroke.
+Make a shallow, firm stroke.

 If you have gone further into the rough, you will need a club with more loft, and a fifty-two-degree wedge should do the job.
 Make sure your stance is such that the ball is in the middle.
 Hold your hands low on the grip.
 Bend your wrists to give more loft.
 Hit firmly but not too hard.

 The key to good putting is rhythm.
-If you want to save on strokes on the green, then you need to build up your confidence at a time when the tension is mounting.
+If you want to save on strokes on the green, you need to build up your confidence when the tension is mounting.
 We would advise trying this putting drill every time you head out to the practice course, so it becomes second nature.
 Then you will feel more relaxed and confident when the pressure is on.

-You will need three balls, placed in a row at different distances from the hole.
+You will need three balls, placed in a row, each at a different distance from the hole;

 Learn to cope with the pressure

-We have talked about practice up until now but playing real rounds with real people is just as important, as well as being more fun.
+We have talked about practice up until now, but playing real rounds with real people is just as important and more fun.
 It is vital for getting your handicap down as well.
 There is no way to replicate the tension of a round of golf with other players.
 Aim for a balance and a blend.
 Practice and play and practice and play.

 10-minute daily drill